Harish-Sidar/Flexicart/freelance/README.md

 ###  Contribution Guidelines

 We welcome contributions from the community.
-If you'd like to contribute to CodeHunt, please follow these steps:
+If you'd like to contribute to  flexicart, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name`